CSE237SP2022/project-chati_merchant_osullivan_ki/README.md

 - Once the mRNA sequences have been translated, pairwise similarities can be analyzed

 ### Pairwise Amino Acid Comparison
+- For now, the amino acid at each index for the two peptide chains is compared and the overall similarity is reported
+- The percentage similarity will account for insertions and deletions in future iterations

 ### Unit Tests for Validating Functionality
+- Unit tests were deeveloped to test reading in DNA sequences, testing the functionality of transcription and translation, and evaluating outputs
+- Further unit tests to test more robust performance will be developed during the second iteration

 ## Stories to Complete for Iteration 2